IRTF-HRPC/draft-irtf-hrpc-ipvc/draft-irtf-hrpc-ipvc.md

     attacks.
   * Monitoring any information found on the UI by looking at devices screens while the victim is using them.
-  * Using the Internet to seek public or private information to compile a victim's personal information for use in harassment.
+  * Data gathering by using the Internet to seek public or private information to compile a victim's personal information for use in harassment.
+  * Monitoring security cameras or systems for home security

   In this type of attack, we see these dimensions:

-  * Monitoring of the content of communications either at the application layer or other layers.
+  * Monitoring of communication content at various layers, including the application layer (e.g., chat or email content) and network layers (e.g., packet inspection or traffic analysis).
   * Monitoring of the UI content of application tools.
   * Monitoring of location information.

-* Compromise of accounts: An attacker may demand access to the victim's accounts to continuously monitor, control or restrict their online communications and activities.
-In contrast to the previous point, rather than using "publicly available" tools the perpetrator demands access to tools and contents in order to reduce the "life space" or "space for action" that the victim-survivor may have to perform activities that do not involve the attacker.
-Once an attacker has access to an online account, they can use that to:
+* Compromise of accounts: An attacker may demand access to the victim's accounts to continuously monitor, control, manipulate or restrict their digital communications and activities.
+Unlike passive monitoring with publicly available tools, the attacker demands access to tools and contents in order to reduce the "life space" or "space for action" that the victim has for independent activities.
+Once access is obtained, an attacker can:

-  * Delete data, which can be communication data, documents and more (any information s stored in the device).
+  * Delete data, which can be communication data, documents and more (essentially, any data stored in the account).
-  * Have access to contacts such as friends, family or colleagues.
+  * Gain access to contacts such as friends, family or colleagues.
-  * Have access to communications, audio-video content, and any associated metadata.
+  * Gain access to communications, audio-video content, and any associated metadata.
+  * Modify or manipulate any communications, audio-video content, and any associated metadata.
   * Lock out or change the authentication mechanisms that grant access to the account.
-  * Impersonate by using the victim's online identity to send false/forged messages to others or to purchase goods and services.
+  * Impersonate the victim by using the victim's online identity to send false/forged messages to others or to purchase goods and services.
-  * Impersonate by using the victim's online identity to publicly post information that can be private or fake.
+  * Impersonate the victim by using the victim's online identity to publicly post information that can be private or fake, impacting their reputation and sense of security.
-  * Impersonate by using the victim's online or legal identity to sign victims up for services.
+  * Impersonate the victim by using the victim's online or legal identity to sign victims up for services.
+  * Exposing private information or media by distributing intimate or private data (which could have been adquired via coercive tactics).

 * Compromise of devices: This attack is similar to the above, but the attacker demands access to the victim's devices.
-The goal is the same as the above but the result is more impactful as it restricts access to accounts that are accessed through the device.
-It can also prevent any connection to the Internet.
+The goal is the same as the above but the result is more impactful, as it restricts access and gives access to accounts that are accessed through the device.
+It can also prevent the victim from having any connection to the Internet.
   Once an attacker has access to the device, they can use it to:
-  * Phisically prevent the use of the device (the device can be used, for example, to call police services, which is restricted with this attack).
+  * Phisically prevent the use of the abilities given by the device (the device can be used, for example, to call police services, which is restricted with this attack).
   * Access contacts and data (media or messages) stored in it.
   * Access to accounts and authentication mechanisms for other accounts (saved passwords or